informatrix/informatrix.github.io/_posts/2016-01-09-Beginner-in-Deep-Learning.md

 y = c f(x) + b \tag{3}
 $$

-So the feature construction goal is to find the feature that can contains more information which can reduce the nonlinearity of the target function.
+So the feature construction goal is to find the feature that can contain more information which can reduce the nonlinearity of the target function.